cad-polito-it/ase_riscv_gem5_sim/README.md

 3. Search for the corresponding PC value in the `trace.out` file.
 This will help you find the TICK value associated with the PC.

-## Setting up gem5 to Capture Trace
+## HOWTO - Setting up gem5 to Capture Trace

 TODO tick not supported anymore